Learning Visual Representations for Transfer Learning by Suppressing Texture: Related Work

-In this section, we review relevant methods that aim to remove texture cues from images to reduce the dependency of CNNs on low-level cues.
-Since we also experiment with the application of our method in self-supervised learning, we review recent work in this area as well. \paragraph{Reliance on Low-Level Texture Cues.} Recent studies have highlighted that deep CNNs can leverage low-level texture information for classification on the ImageNet dataset.
-Contrary to the popular belief that CNNs capture shape information of objects using hierarchical representations \citep{lecun2015deep}, the work in \citep{Geirhos2018ImageNettrainedCA} revealed that CNNs trained on ImageNet are more biased towards texture than shape information.
-This dependency on texture not only affects generalization, but it can also limit the performance of CNNs on energing real-world use-cases, like few-shot image classification \citep{ringer2019texture}. \citet{wiel2019approximating} showed that a bag of CNNs with limited receptive field in the original image can \emph{still} lead to excellent image classification performance.
-Intuitively, a small receptive field forces the CNNs to heavily rely on local cues vs. learning hierarchical shape representations.
-This evidence strongly suggests that texture alone can yield competitive performance on ImageNet and the fact that it's relatively easier to learn vs. hierarchical features may explain deep CNNs' bias towards texture.
-In order to reduce reliance on texture, Stylized-ImageNet \citep{Geirhos2018ImageNettrainedCA} modified the ImageNet images into different styles taken from the Kaggle Painter by Numbers dataset.
+\textbf{Reliance on Low-Level Texture Cues.} Recent studies have highlighted that deep CNNs can leverage low-level texture information for classification on the ImageNet dataset.
+Contrary to popular belief that CNNs capture shape information of objects using hierarchical representations \cite{lecun2015deep}, the work in \cite{Geirhos2018ImageNettrainedCA} revealed that CNNs trained on ImageNet are more biased towards texture than shape information.
+This dependency on texture not only affects generalization, but it can also limit the performance of CNNs on emerging real-world use-cases like few-shot image classification \cite{ringer2019texture}. \cite{wiel2019approximating} showed that a bag of CNNs with limited receptive field in the original image can \emph{still} lead to excellent image classification performance.
+Intuitively, a small receptive field forces the CNNs to heavily rely on local cues vs learning hierarchical shape representations.
+This evidence strongly suggests that texture alone can yield competitive performance on ImageNet, and the fact that it's relatively easier to learn vs hierarchical features may explain deep CNNs' bias towards texture. \\ To reduce reliance on texture, Stylized-ImageNet \cite{Geirhos2018ImageNettrainedCA} modified the ImageNet images into different styles taken from the Kaggle Painter by Numbers dataset.
 While trying to remove texture, this approach could also significantly affect the shape.
 Also, there isn't an explicit control over the amount of removed texture.
 Moreover, this method may not be directly applicable to self-supervised learning because the fixed number of possible texture patterns result in images with strong low-level visual cues resulting in shortcuts.
 We show that the accuracy on downstream tasks, when MoCoV2 and Jigsaw are trained with Stylized-ImageNet, decreases dramatically (Table 1 Supplementary).
-We, on the other hand, use Perona-Malik's anisotropic diffusion \citep{Perona1990ScaleSpaceAE} and bilateral filtering \citep{tomasi1998bilateral} as ways of suppressing texture in images.
+Some of the recent methods inspired by Stylized-ImageNet \cite{Geirhos2018ImageNettrainedCA} that try to learn better shape representation \cite{mummadi2021does,islam2021shape,li2021shapetexture} face similar issues.
+Info-Dropout\cite{shi2020informative} tries to learn shape information by using dropout based methods which zeros out neurons by a high probability if the input patch contains less self-information. \\ On the other hand, we use Perona-Malik's anisotropic diffusion \cite{Perona1990ScaleSpaceAE} and bilateral filtering \cite{tomasi1998bilateral} as ways of suppressing texture in images.
 These methods remove texture without degrading the edge information.
-Consequently, the shape information of the objects are better preserved.
+Consequently, the shape information of the objects is better preserved.
 Also, these methods provide finer control over the level of texture suppression.
-Suppressing the texture in training images forces the CNN to build representations that put less emphasis on texture.
+Suppressing the texture in training images forces CNN to build representations that put less emphasis on texture.
 We show that such data augmentation can lead to performance improvements in both supervised and self-supervised settings.
-We also distinguish our work from other data augmentation strategies like Auto-Augment \citep{Cubuk2018AutoAugmentLA} which uses Reinforcement Learning to automatically search for improved data augmentation policies and introduces Patch Gaussian Augmentation, which allows the network to interpolate between robustness and accuracy \citep{Lopes2019ImprovingRW}.
-The motivation behind our proposed approach is to suppress the reliance of CNNs on low-level cues and encourage CNNs to learn representations that are less dependent on texture.
+We also distinguish our work from other data augmentation strategies like Auto-Augment \cite{Cubuk2018AutoAugmentLA} which uses Reinforcement Learning to automatically search for improved data augmentation policies and introduces Patch Gaussian Augmentation, which allows the network to interpolate between robustness and accuracy \cite{Lopes2019ImprovingRW}.